fahmidahossain94/HTML-and-Web-Essentials/README.md

 Each folder includes:
 - `README.md` describing the task
 - `index.html` starter file
+- `style.css` stylesheet if needed
-- `images/` folder for screenshots
+- `images/` folder for images or screenshots if needed

 ## How to run
 Open `index.html` in your browser or view on GitHub Pages after deployment.